 - Transaction speed. you won’t have to wait for several confirmations of every transaction.
 It will be almost instantaneous no matter how full the network is.
 If this happens, the crypto market will make enormous steps towards being able to compete with popular systems like Visa, MasterCard, and PayPal.

 - Transaction fees.
 Because the transactions will take place within the network channels and outside of the blockchain, you will pay only the tiniest fees.
 This advantage may allow finally payments in BTC in shops, cafes, bars, and so on.

 - Scalability.
 The Lightning Network promises to provide a speed of at least 1 million transactions per second.

 - Cross-chain atomic swaps.
-You won’t have to exchange your cryptocurrency to another to make payments, with involving a third-party middleman.
-As long as the two blockchains share the same cryptographic hash function (and most major one do), the users will be able to send money from one chain to another.
+You won’t have to exchange your cryptocurrency for another to make payments, involving a third-party middleman.
+As long as the two blockchains share the same cryptographic hash function (and most major ones do), the users will be able to send money from one chain to another.